RetroBlit/luagfx/README.md

 ## Acknowledgements

-This project is based on the Lua project and the work of Rafael Diniz port of Lua to ELKS.
+LuaGFX is based on the Lua project and the work of Rafael Diniz port of Lua to ELKS OS.

 # README for Lua 5.1